zhengyaogu/cs389hw2/README.md

 |reset | Failed|
 |LRU | N/A |
 - #### 3.
 Sarah + Ariel
 A small compilation issue: the "cache_lib.cc" wasn't named correctly.
-It was named as "cache.cc".
-Fatal Error: the desctructor of cache hasn't been implemented.
+It was named as "cache.cc"./ Fatal Error: the desctructor of cache hasn't been implemented.
 All tests failed because of "undefined reference to 'Cache::~Cache()'".
 |Test_case | Result|
 |--- | --- |